 Impact on solvency

 Interest expense is a fixed expense that a business must pay periodically.
-If this expense accounts for a large proportion of total expenses, the business may have cash flow difficulties, affecting the ability to pay other financial obligations.
-Effective management of interest expense helps maintain a stable cash flow and ensure solvency.
+If this expense accounts for a large proportion of total expenses, the business may encounter cash flow difficulties, affecting the ability to pay other financial obligations.
+Effective control of interest expense helps manage current money in business stable and solvency

 Impact on financial risk